tonijan/Backend-PelaajaApi/README.md

 -- Requirements:

+Python version 3.10.2
-create a venv in the working directory pip install fastapi uvicorn
+Create a venv in the working directory pip install fastapi uvicorn

 -- To run the server:

-uvicorn main:app --reload
+uvicorn app.main:app --reload